Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 Asian languages like Thai, Lao, and Vietnamese are also tonal languages.

-In comparison, the tones in Chinese is manageable.
+In comparison, the tones in Chinese are manageable.
 See the tone cards below and practice.

 Chinese tones practice mom and horse 媽馬 | misspandachinese.com